tardate/LittleArduinoProjects/Electronics101/LM723/LowVoltageRegulator/README.md

 The main constraint on the minimum voltage is the need to generate the 7.15V reference voltage.

 I started running the circuit at 12V, but it works quite happily at 10V (per the pictures).
-AS I reduce the supply voltage, it starts to lose regulation at about 8.9V.
+As I reduce the supply voltage, it starts to lose regulation at about 8.9V.

 ## Construction